If you’re planning a trip to Hot Springs Arkansas you definitely cannot miss checking out the famous Hot Springs Arkansas Bath Houses.

 The Maurice was the only bathhouse that employed a registered physical therapist and had a therapeutic pool to treat patients with.
 The Maurice was also known to provide special services, elegance to its’ customers, and luxurious decor.

-The Ozark Bathhouse was built to have a more impressive outside than inside.
+The Ozark bath house in Hot Springs Arkansas was built to have a more impressive outside than inside.
 Back in the day, this bathhouse catered more towards the middle class looking to bathe in the healing Hot Springs Arkansas mineral baths without all the thrills.

 Quapaw Bath House